Wouldn’t it be nice if you could get keyword ideas for your content or your PPC campaigns without having to spend money on an expensive keyword tool?

 Google Keyword Planner can help you do all that and more.
 And the best part?
 It’s free to use.

-In this guide, I’ll show you how you can get the most out of this tool, even if you’ve never used it in the past.
+In this guide, I’ll show you how you can get the most out of this tool, beyond its utility in paid media, and especially if you’ve never used it in the past.

 Table of Contents